-In September 2015, Natalie Massenet announced she was stepping down from her role at Net-a-Porter Group, the online fashion retailer she founded 15 years ago, to explore “new ideas and opportunities.”
-The announcement came in the middle of the company's merger with Italian e-commerce giant Yoox Group.
+In September 2015, Massenet announced she was stepping down from her role at Net-a-Porter Group, an announcement that came just weeks ahead of the company's merger with Italian e-commerce giant Yoox Group.
 “My entrepreneurial drive is as strong today as it always has been, and my passion for innovation will continue to be my greatest guide in business,” said the entrepreneur in a statement.
 After leaving Net-a-Porter, Massenet spent the next few months focusing on her role as chair of the British Fashion Council, to which she was appointed in 2013.

 In 2009, Massenet was awarded an MBE, and in January 2016 she was made a Dame Commander of the Order of the British Empire; both awards were in recognition of her contributions to the UK fashion and retail industries.